-Because, on a limited basis, we handle, collect, store, receive, transmit and otherwise process certain personal information of individuals, including our users, customers and employees, we are also subject to federal, state and foreign laws related to the privacy and protection of such data, as further set forth under the caption "Risk Factors - Risks Related to Government Regulation - We are subject to governmental regulation and other legal obligations related to privacy, data protection and information security.
-If we are unable to comply with these, we may be subject to governmental enforcement actions, litigation, fines and penalties or adverse publicity".
+Because we handle, collect, store, receive, transmit and otherwise process certain personal information of individuals, including our users, customers and employees, to the minimum extent necessary to operate our business, we are also subject to federal, state and foreign laws related to the privacy and protection of such data, as further set forth under the caption "Risk Factors - Risks Related to Government Regulation - We are subject to governmental regulation and other legal obligations related to privacy, data protection and information security.
+If we are unable to comply with these, we may be subject to governmental enforcement actions, litigation fines and penalties or adverse publicity".
 Regulations such as the CCPA, which is untested law, could affect our business, and its potential impact is unknown.